Mathew-Estafanous/Open-Stage/README.md

 ### Contributing
 This project is still underdevelopment and continues to be improved upon on a regular basis.
 Contributions are always welcome whether they are issue reports or pull requests to include a feature.
-Testing is very important, which is why unit tests should be part of any new feature contribution.
+Testing is very important, which is why unit tests should be part of any new feature.

 # Contact
 **Mathew Estafanous -** mathewestafanous13@gmail.com